 - People who are on high doses of any opioid

-- Patients who use opioids long enough to develop physical tolerance
+- Patients who use opioids long enough to develop a physical tolerance

 - People whose doctors have prescribed them multiple types of opioids to take together